AhmedZamil/Magnifinance-Complete/README.md

 - List the subjects and show the teacher information, number of students and their grades for each subject
 - List the students and their respectives grades of the subject
 # Technologies
- - Whole project built on Latest ASP.NET Core 6.0
+ - Whole project built on Latest .NET Core 5.0
  - EF 6
+ - SignalR [For .NET Core]
  - ASP.NET MVC 6 Ensured
  - Angular 11.2
  - Local DB [MS Sql Server]
 # Good to share
   - I have tried to have the best possible impression , thats why took time to polish & beutify
+  -  SignalR Implemented [Nav bar top right corner Magnifinance User : extra, Complete CRUD Operation is there & if you add, Edit ,Delete User There will be broadcast       Notification & Notification count will be in nabvar ring-bell sign ]
   - Tried to maintain S O L I D
      - Interface are segragated
      - rather than a whole Scope tried to use one responsibility for single scope